 Total amount (£) spent through contract with local micro, small and medium enterprises Improving staff wellbeing and mental health No. of employees that have been provided access for at least 12 months to comprehensive and multidimensional wellbeing programmes Mental Health campaigns for staff on the contract to create community of acceptance, remove stigma around mental health Equality, diversity and inclusion training provided both for staff and supply chain staff Reducing inequalities Number and type of initiatives to be put in place to reduce the gender pay gap for staff employed % of staff on contract that is paid at least the relevant Real Living wage % of contractors in the supply chain to pay at least Real Living wage Ethical procurement is promoted % of procurement contracts that include commitments to ethical employment practices in the local and global supply chain.
-Initiatives taken throughout the local and global supply chain to strengthen the identification, monitoring and reduction of risks of modern slavery and unethical work practices Social Value embedded in the supply chain % of contracts with the supply chain on which Social Value commitments, measurement and monitoring are required Social: healthier, safer and more Creating a healthier community Initiatives taken or supported to engage people in health interventions or wellbeing initiatives in the community resilient communities Vulnerable people are helped to live independently Initiatives to be taken to support older, disabled and vulnerable people to build stronger community networks More working with the community Donations or in-kind contributions to local community projects No. of hours volunteering time provided to support local community projects Environment: protecting and improving Climate impacts are reduced Savings in CO2 emissions achieved through decarbonisation Existence of a policy and programme to achieve net zero carbon Carbon Certification achieved

-our Air pollution is Corporate travel schemes available to employees
+Initiatives taken throughout the local and global supply chain to strengthen the identification, monitoring and reduction of risks of modern slavery and unethical work practices Social Value embedded in the supply chain % of contracts with the supply chain on which Social Value commitments, measurement and monitoring are required Social: healthier, safer and more resilient communities Creating a healthier community Initiatives taken or supported to engage people in health interventions or wellbeing initiatives in the community Vulnerable people are helped to live independently Initiatives to be taken to support older, disabled and vulnerable people to build stronger community networks More working with the community Donations or in-kind contributions to local community projects No. of hours volunteering time provided to support local community projects Environment: protecting and improving our environment Climate impacts are reduced Savings in CO2 emissions achieved through decarbonisation Existence of a policy and programme to achieve net zero carbon Carbon Certification achieved Air pollution is reduced Safeguarding the natural Corporate travel schemes available to employees Donations or investments towards expert designed sustainable reforestation or afforestation initiatives Accent environment

-environment reduced

-Safeguarding Donations or investments towards expert designed

-the natural sustainable reforestation or afforestation initiatives

-environment

-Sustainable % of procurement contracts that include sustainable procurement commitments or other relevant

-procurement is procurement communents or other relevant

-promoted Supply Chain Carbon Certification achieved

-Requirements for suppliers to demonstrate climate

-change and carbon reduction training for all staff

-Innovation: Social Innovative measures to promote local skills and

-promoting innovation to employment

-social create local

-innovation skills and

-employment Innovative measures to premete and support responsible

-innovation to Innovative measures to promote and support responsible business

-create local DU311/C35

-skills and

-employment

-Social Innovative measures to enable healthier, safer and more

-innovation to resilient communities

-enable

-healthier safer

-and more

-resilient

-communities

-social innovative measures to safeguard the environment and respond to the climate emergency.

-safeguard the respond to the chinate entergency

-environment

-and respond to

-the climate

-emergency
+Sustainable procurement is promoted % of procurement contracts that include sustainable procurement commitments or other relevant requirements and certifications Supply Chain Carbon Certification achieved Requirements for suppliers to demonstrate climate change and carbon reduction training for all staff Innovation: promoting social innovation Social innovation to create local skills and employment Innovative measures to promote local skills and employment Social innovation to create local skills and employment Innovative measures to promote and support responsible business Social innovation to enable healthier safe and more resilient communities Innovative measures to enable healthier, safer and more resilient communities Social innovation to safeguard the environment and respond to the climate emergency Innovative measures to safeguard the environment and respond to the climate emergency